NDedu/myOS/README.md

 This config is a blend of my own old hyprland config and some Omarchy configs (solitude theme) I liked while using it from 3.0 to 4.0.
 Minimal install (with some devtools for myself), only pacman.
 Every script these configs call is in this folder.

-**The migrations and documentations were done using AI, you can call this vibecoded if you want but everything works.** My old config was done manually by me, but I don't have time to learn lua for the new hyprland's config.

 ## Install